SchneiderCode/lia_test/docs/new_user.md

 // Login Node
 if (@input[2] == "1") {
-  response += "<b> Running a simple python program... - Correct!</b> <br> While simple programs may seem small - they still use compute resources.
-Since the login nodes are a shared resource, they really can't support even simple python scripts. <br> Instead of using the login nodes, jump onto a compute node like acompile which has lots of available resources.
+  response += "<b> Running a simple Python program... - Correct!</b> <br> While simple programs may seem small - they still use compute resources.
+Since the login nodes are a shared resource, they really can't support even simple Python scripts. <br> Instead of using the login nodes, jump onto a compute node which has lots of available compute resources.
 This is good for the system and for you - CURC does suspend accounts that run programs on the login nodes. <br> <br>" check+=1
 }

 // Hundreds of Jobs
 if (@input[3] == "1") {
   response += "<b> Submitting hundreds of compute jobs ... - Not Quite.</b> <br> The Alpine Cluster is designed for handling jobs at scale.
-Many users submit hundreds of jobs a day, but there are some limitations on how many jobs you can submit and/or run at the same time. <br> You can find limitations on job submission in our documentation here: https://curc.readthedocs.io/en/latest/clusters/alpine/alpine-hardware.html#quality-of-service-qos  <br> <br>"
+Many users submit hundreds of jobs a day, but there are some limitations on how many jobs you can submit and/or run at the same time. <br> You can find limitations on job submission in our <a href='https://curc.readthedocs.io/en/latest/clusters/alpine/alpine-hardware.html#quality-of-service-qos'> online documentation</a> <br> <br>"
 }

 document.getElementById("user_policy_question_responses").innerHTML = response